mwiens91/jrnl/README.md

 ### Negative date offsets

-You can open up additional dates' journals by specifying additional positional arguments.
-One way of doing this is with negative date offsets.
-For example, to open up yesterday's journal run
+You can open up another date's journal entry by specifying a date as an argument.
+One way of doing this is with negative date offsets: for example, to open up yesterday's journal run

 ```
 jrnl -1